 For FlashPro5/4/3/3X, you can choose the Set Vpump setting or the Force TCK Frequency.
 If you choose the Force TCK Frequency, select the appropriate MHz frequency.
 For FlashPro4/3X settings, you can switch the TCK mode between Free running clock and Discrete clocking.
+Discrete clocking should be used when there is a JTAG non-compliant device in a chain with Microsemi devices.
 After you have made your selections(s), click OK.